Helveg/nestjs-multi-provider/README.md

 * If your provider has dependencies, set `standalone` to `false` to have access to the declaring module's providers.
 Doing this will result in a `forwardRef` of the declaring module by the collecting module.
+* Multi providers are not supported in `DynamicModule`s.